 Looking over the waters, you’ll see two clusters of rocks poking out from the sea.
 They sit in front a larger formation that could pass as a tiny island.
 The man in the bath is resting on the second cluster.

 Why is there a sculpture of a man in a bathtub in the Scottish Highlands?

 I wish I had some philosophical reason behind this but (from what I’m told) the creator just liked to be inventive with his art (though I’m happy to be corrected).
-The installation was put in place by Ruairidh, a previous employee of Loch Melfort Hotel, who still lives nearby.
+The installation was put in place by Ruaridh Lister Campbell (check his artist website out here), a previous employee of Loch Melfort Hotel, who still lives nearby.

-The staff at the hotel tell me that the bathing man was deliberately designed to include Ruairidh’s face – because who doesn’t want a doppelganger destined to sit in an old tub watching the world go by from a rock in the Scottish Highlands?
+I first learned about his cement figure from hotel staff, who told me that the bathing man was deliberately designed to include Ruaridh’s face – because who doesn’t want a doppelganger destined to sit in an old tub watching the world go by from a rock in the Scottish Highlands?

 I love the personality that this quirky little art piece brings to the area; a real hidden gem to surprise visitors to the Oban area with.

 Can I visit Scotland’s unique man in the bath?

 Ruaridh’s arty double can’t be reached by foot, even at low tide.
 He’s too far out and visitors would need some kind of vessel to reach him.
 I’d hazard a guess that the rocks on which he’s perched sit in relatively shallow waters and won’t allow for easy access.
 However, I’m also guessing that creative Ruaridh must have used a boat at some stage to get him out there?